-No single entity-neither public nor private-exerts meaningful control over the routing system.
-As a result, no one can easily impose rules on what routes may be added to the routing table, nor is there anyone to collect a fee for each addition.
-In North America, ARIN initially established rules requiring each buyer to satisfy the entirety of its short-run need in a single transfer disallowing multiple small transfers, and thereby avoiding unnecessary growth of the routing table.
-See ARIN NRPM rule 8.3, initially allowing transfers only to buyers which "can demonstrate the need for such resources, as a single aggregate, in the exact amount which they can justify under current ARIN policies" (emphasis added).
+In principle, RIR policy can help avoid unnecessary growth of the routing table.
+In North America, ARIN initially established rules requiring each buyer to satisfy the entirety of its short-run need in a single transfer-disallowing multiple small transfers, and thereby avoiding unnecessary routing table additions.
+See ARIN NRPM rule 8.3 as first enacted, allowing transfers only to buyers which "can demonstrate the need for such resources, as a single aggregate, in the exact amount which they can justify under current ARIN policies" (emphasis added).
 However, other RIRs took a different approach.
 For example, APNIC's transfer rules included no restrictions to prevent many small purchases.
+In a

-In a 2011 change, ARIN proposition 144 removed the "exact amount" requirement, allowing buyers to satisfy their needs via a series of small purchases.
+2011 change, ARIN proposition 144 removed the "exact amount" requirement, allowing buyers to satisfy their needs via multiple small purchases.
+1

-In Section 3.2, we examine the welfare and efficiency properties of a rule that generalizes ARIN's "exact amount" requirement.
+In Section 4.2, we examine the welfare and efficiency properties of a rule that generalizes ARIN's "exact amount" requirement.

-3 One period model and market mechanism
+4 One period model and market rule

 In most asset markets, it is typical for large buyers and large sellers to split their purchases and sales into small pieces to be bought or sold separately.
-An unusual feature of market for IPv4 addresses is that such splits are socially costly for the reasons presented in Section 2.4.
-We therefore seek to devise market rules to discourage unnecessary splits, and in this section we develop a formal model to evaluate the performance of such rules.1
+An unusual feature of market for IPv4 addresses is that such splits are socially costly for the reasons presented in Section 3.4.
+We therefore seek to devise market rules to discourage unnecessary splits, and in this section we develop a formal model to evaluate the performance of such rules.2

-3.1 Notation and definitions
+4.1 Notation and definitions